IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

     * *PsuedoCode:*
         * Check Array[0] (Game ID) and Array[1] (guide ID) with the information from the game struct
         * look up the player from the hashtable of players using the pebble ID (Array[3])
-        * If the player does not exist or the game agent and guide agent is not correct, print error message and exit the method
+        * If the player does not exist or the guide agent is not correct, print error message and exit the method
         * Create a new Krag object by using the kragID (Array[4]) and the lat and long (Array[5] and Array[6])
         * Make sure the krag ID does not exist in the hashtable of krags already
 * `char* TeamRecord(char[] arr, GameStruct g)`